adparadise/jekyll-slides-template/README.md

 [http://jekyllrb.com](http://jekyllrb.com) for the most up-to-date info.

-Start the local server/HTML builder by executing `jekyll` on the command line.
+Start the local server/HTML builder by executing `jekyll serve --watch` on the command line.
 This will rebuild the HTML and start a server listening on port 4000.
 It will watch for changes to your slides source document and rebuild them.